 Ferdinand Piech, chairman and CEO of Volkswagen Group, at 2000 Paris Motor ShowEnlarge Photo

-Piech resigned from the VW Group only months before the automaker’s diesel emissions scandal went public.
-Since then, he’s remained quiet on the topic, only coming out in February with allegations that senior staff, including Winterkorn, who stepped down immediately after the scandal went public, knew about the issues months before admitting knowledge of it.
+Piech has largely remained out of the picture throughout the diesel scandal until recently when Germany’s Bild reported on comments made by the 79-year-old asserting that senior staff, including Winterkorn, who stepped down immediately after the scandal went public, knew about the issues months before admitting knowledge of it.

 In its statement, VW said Piech had made similar accusations in 2016, though at the time internal investigators led by law firm Jones Day determined them to be “implausible.”
 The automaker also said it’s considering the “possibility of measures and claims against Piech,” perhaps hinting at some form of legal retaliation.

 The latest news comes as German prosecutors are investigating VW over the scandal.
 As part of the investigation, Winterkorn in January testified before a German parliamentary committee where he again denied prior knowledge of the scandal.

 Back in the United States, VW has pleaded guilty to three felony counts over the scandal and has agreed to fines, buybacks and other charges totaling close to $23 billion.
 Six of its executives have also been charged by the Justice Department, including one who was arrested.